 Deduction Value: Donors can deduct the selling price of their vehicle.
 It's important to note that auction houses are a unique market.
 In our experience, we find that vehicles at auction sell for anywhere from 1/3 - 1/2 of the fair market value of the car.

 Please note: Deductions many vary depending on individual circumstances.
-Please consult your tax adviser and see the Internal Revenue Service’s “A Donor’s Guide to Vehicle Donations.”
+Please consult your tax adviser and see the Internal Revenue Service’s “A Donor’s Guide to Vehicle Donations,” as well as their "Charitable Contributions," guide.
 Another helpful resource is the IRS’s “Determining the Value of Donated Property.”